Krakatau-triggered tsunami kills at least 62 in Indonesia, injures hundreds

 “There was no earthquake, and the Anak Krakatau eruption also wasn’t that big,” Nugroho told Metro TV, noting there were no “significant” seismic tremors to indicate a tsunami was coming.

-The eruption created a column of volcanic ash up to 500 metres high.
+The eruption created a column of volcanic ash up to 500 meters high.

 Additional reporting by Jessica Damiana, Gayatri Suroyo; Writing by Fergus Jensen and Kanupriya Kapoor; Editing by Nick Macfie